AARP Hearing Center

 Student loan refinances should incorporate consumer protections.
 These include:

-- The interest rate and annual percentage rate (which incorporates both the annual interest rate and up-front fees paid) of the new loan should be lower than that of the existing loan, even if the overall loan term is longer.
+- The annual percentage rate of the new loan should be lower than that of the existing loan, even if the overall loan term is longer.

 - Federal borrowers seeking to refinance should be first informed whether they qualify for income-driven repayment plans, public service loan forgiveness, or both.
 These may provide more relief than a private loan refinance and incorporate other consumer protections.